-The Company's assets and liabilities that are measured at fair value on a recurring basis as of September 30, 2020 and December 31, 2019 are measured in accordance with the standards of ASC 820, Fair Value Measurements and Disclosures, which establishes a three-level valuation hierarchy for measuring fair value and expands financial statement disclosures about fair value measurements.
-The valuation hierarchy is based on upon the transparency of inputs to the valuation of an asset or liability as of the measurement date.
+The Company's assets and liabilities that are measured at fair value on a recurring basis as of June 30, 2021 and December 31, 2020 are measured in accordance with the standards of ASC 820, Fair Value Measurements and Disclosures, which establishes a three-level valuation hierarchy for measuring fair value and expands financial statement disclosures about fair value measurements.
+The valuation hierarchy is based on the transparency of inputs to the valuation of an asset or liability as of the measurement date.
 The three levels are defined as follows:

-Level - 1 Inputs to the valuation methodology are quoted prices (unadjusted) for identical assets or liabilities in active markets.

-Level - 2 Inputs to the valuation methodology include quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument.

-Level - 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+- Level 1 Inputs to the valuation methodology are quoted prices (unadjusted) for identical assets or liabilities in active markets. - Level 2 Inputs to the valuation methodology include quoted prices for similar assets and liabilities in active markets, and inputs that are observable for the asset or liability, either directly or indirectly, for substantially the full term of the financial instrument. - Level 3 Inputs to the valuation methodology are unobservable and significant to the fair value measurement.

-The Company's financial instruments consist primarily of cash and cash equivalents, accounts payable and accrued liabilities.
-For accounts payable and accrued liabilities, the carrying amounts of these financial instruments as of September 30, 2020 and December 31, 2019 were considered representative of their fair values due to their short term to maturity.
+The Company's financial instruments consist primarily of cash, cash equivalents, marketable debt securities, accounts payable and accrued liabilities.
+For accounts payable and accrued liabilities, the carrying amounts of these financial instruments as of June 30, 2021 and December 31, 2020 were considered representative of their fair values due to their short term to maturity.

-The following tables summarize the Company's cash equivalents and marketable debt securities as of September 30, 2020.
-There were no cash equivalents and marketable debt securities as of December 31, 2019:
+The following tables summarize the Company's cash equivalents and marketable debt securities as of June 30, 2021 and December 31, 2020: